094459/newsletter-oss-projects/README.md

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)

+**evaluating-large-language-models-using-llm-as-a-judge**

+[evaluating-large-language-models-using-llm-as-a-judge](https://aws-oss.beachgeek.co.uk/3vz) This lab addresses this challenge by providing a practical solution for evaluating LLMs using LLM-as-a-Judge with Amazon Bedrock.
+This is relevant for developers and researchers working on evaluating LLM based applications.
+In the notebook you are guided using MT-Bench questions to generate test answers and evaluate them with a single-answer grading using the Bedrock API, Python and Langchain.

+Evaluating large language models (LLM) is challenging due to their broad capabilities and the inadequacy of existing benchmarks in measuring human preferences.
+To address this, strong LLMs are used as judges to evaluate these models on more open-ended questions.
+The agreement between LLM judges and human preferences has been verified by introducing two benchmarks: Multi Turn (MT)-bench, a multi-turn question set, and Chatbot Arena, a crowdsourced battle platform.
+The results reveal that strong LLM judges can match both controlled and crowdsourced human preferences well, achieving over 80% agreement, the same level of agreement between humans This makes LLM-as-a-judge a scalable and explainable way to approximate human preferences, which are otherwise very expensive to obtain. (#197)

 **fm-leaderboarder**